TurnbullCourses/cs345-project01-vz-mikolaj-iyayi-project01/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - Bank Account - MK
+1. BankAccount - MK
-2. - Checking Account - MK
+2. CheckingAccount - MK
-3. - Savings Account -MK
+3. SavingsAccount -MK
 4. constructor - VZ
 5. withdraw - VZ
 6. deposit - VZ
-7. Abstract Teller -Iyayi
+7. Teller - Iyayi
-8. ATM -Iyayi
+8. ATM - Iyayi
-9. Bank Teller -Iyayi
+9. BankTeller - Iyayi

 Don't forget to use Test-Driven Development (TDD)
 1. Write Class and Method Function Headers